ministryofjustice/security-guidance/docs/spam-and-phishing-guide.md

 Report any account takeovers or email compromise [as an incident](reporting-an-incident.md).

-Following a report, incident managers should refer to the [IT Security Incident Response Plan and Process Guide](it-security-incident-response-plan-and-process-guide.md) for further guidance.

 ## Accidental disclosure

 Not all security threats are intentional.
 Authorised users might accidentally send proprietary information to unintended recipients using email.
 Report these [as an incident](reporting-an-incident.md).

-Following a report, incident managers should refer to the [IT Security Incident Response Plan and Process Guide](it-security-incident-response-plan-and-process-guide.md) for further guidance.

 ## Man-in-the-Middle attacks